Technical analysis: the hocus-pocus voodoo child of the stock market.

 Even with the rise of machines, the stock market is still heavily traded by humans, and with that comes the baggage of human emotion.

 Greed and fear run rampant through the stock market, affecting every decision a trader makes.
-The best way to see and track a trader’s decision is in the charts.
+The best way to see and track a trader’s choice is in the charts.
 It doesn’t take a masters degree to understand technical analysis or how to read charts.
-In fact, if you focus on the very simple and important aspects of technical analysis, you can add it to your repertoire and use it for options trading.
+In fact, if you focus on the simple and vital aspects of technical analysis, you can add it to your repertoire and use it for options trading.

 Why You Should Use Technical Analysis With Your Option Trading

 Fundamental and technical analysis both have their place in trading.
 A company’s longevity and health should be tracked through their books, their fundamentals, not through technical analysis.

 A stock’s day to day movement does not reflect changes in its fundamentals.
 A company doesn’t change its fundamentals every day, so why does a stock go up and down every day?

 Emotions drive short-term price fluctuations.
 If a trader feels good about a stock price, they buy; if not, they sell.
 Technical analysis is useful for projecting a few minutes to a couple of months out.
 More than two to three months out and technical analysis becomes useless.